 During interviews, key informants emphasized that palliative care is expanding into outpatient settings.
-Stakeholders stressed that outpatient palliative care provides physicians with an opportunity to truly influence decision-making about the patient's care and to prevent patients from needing to access the hospital in the first place.
+Stakeholders stressed that outpatient palliative care provides physicians with an opportunity to truly influence decision-making about the patient's care and prevent patients from needing to access the hospital in the first place.

 Palliative care in the outpatient setting can follow a number of different models.
-Varying elements of care and settings make many palliative care programs distinct from one another, yet many share overlapping similarities.
 This section outlines common elements and models of outpatient care.